dariotrinchero/dariotrinchero.github.io/_teaching/2018-math-demi.md

 ## Online tutoring

 My style of online tutoring mainly involves going through problems live, writing notes via a Wacom tablet.
-Here is a [typical example](/files/tut4.pdf) of the resulting notes.
+[Here are](/files/tut8.pdf) some [typical examples](/files/tut4.pdf) of the [resulting notes](/files/tut5.pdf).
 While it began because of Covid-19, I embrace the online format - my tutorials were recorded, and supplemented with live online quizzes, feedback forms, and occasionally even [live code examples](/files/tut7_notebook.ipynb).
 Students consistently valued being able to revisit notes and/or recordings of sessions.